 Bring a condom

-If your date (or couple of dates) has gone well and you and your partner are interested in moving forward physically, having a condom is an essential item to bring on your next date.
-Not only can it prevent you from any sexually transmitted infections, it can help against any unplanned pregnancy.
+If your date (or couple of dates) have gone well and you and your partner are interested in moving forward physically, having a condom is an essential item to bring with you on your next meeting.
+Not only can it reduce the risk of catching sexually transmitted infections, it can help against any unplanned pregnancy.
 So, if you have not had the conversation regarding contraception, bring one for your own sense of security.